projectunic0rn/pub/content/blog/2019-08-30-contributing-part-iii-project-unicorn-web-site/index.md

 - **Tabs**: No. Use spaces.
 - **Semicolons**: You should always put semicolons at the end of your statements.
 This has the benefit of not having to memorize the rules for automatic semicolon insertion (ASI).
-Code that rely on ASI is _technically_ erroneous code.
+Code that relies on ASI is _technically_ erroneous code.
 Also, ECMA people are considering making semicolons mandatory in future ES versions.
 - **Quotes**: Use single quotes for JavaScript and CSS; Use double quotes for